wcarc-on/wcarc-site/contacts.md

 ## Club Call Signs

 The Club call sign [VE3WCC](https://www.qrz.com/db/ve3wcc) is issued by Industry Canada.
-The official contact for matters related to the Club call sign is the WCARC Director.
+The official contact for matters related to the Club call sign is Wayne Getchell (VE3CZO).

 ## Mailing List